lbryio/lbry.tech/README.md

 ## License

 This project is MIT licensed.
-For the full license, see [LICENSE](LICENSE).